Programs of study

 Students must be able to meet both academic standards and requisite skills and abilities to progress through the program and graduate.
 Prospective applicants are required to review the Requisite Skills and Abilities for the Bachelor of Nursing Program Policy or the Requisite skills, abilities and standards for capacity for the Bachelor of Midwifery Program, before they apply to either program.
 Each are outlined at the tabs below.

-Requisite Skills and Abilities for the Bachelor of Nursing Program
+Requisite skills and abilities for the Bachelor of Nursing Programs

 1.1 The Bachelor of Nursing Program, College of Nursing, is responsible to provide a program of study so that graduates are able to provide safe, compassionate and ethical nursing care consistent with entry-level competencies as defined by the College of Registered Nurses of Manitoba (CRNM).

 1.2 Graduates of the Bachelor of Nursing Program must be able to serve the public by demonstrating accountable, ethical, and knowledge-based nursing practice.
 To achieve this goal, students in the Bachelor of Nursing Program will require appropriate knowledge, as well as cognitive, communication, social, motor and sensory skills to assess clients and to plan, implement and evaluate the necessary nursing care.
 Prospective candidates should be aware that cognitive, physical examination, management skills, communication skills, and professional behaviours are all evaluated in timed simulations of patient encounters.

 1.3 By the completion of the Bachelor of Nursing Program, all graduates must demonstrate the capacity to meet the CRNM’s Entry-Level Competencies for Registered Nurses in Manitoba and be able to practice within the context of the CRNM’s Practice Expectations for RNs and the Canadian Nurses Association Code of Ethics for Registered Nurses.